cakephp/docs/en/tutorials-and-examples/blog/blog.rst

     php composer.phar create-project cakephp/app

 This will download Composer and install the CakePHP application skeleton.
-For this tutorial we're just going to download the zip file as its the simplest option.
+For this tutorial we're just going to download the zip file as it's the simplest option.

 Regardless of how you downloaded it, place the code inside of your DocumentRoot.